Motorcycle Manual in GeorgiaPass Your Test with DMV Cheat Sheets

 In addition to GA DUI and DWI laws, you'll also find an explanation of the effects of driving while intoxicated and the consequences if you're convicted.

-You must pass two tests to receive your Georgia motorcycle license:
+You must pass 2 tests to receive your Georgia motorcycle license:

 - A written knowledge test based on information found in the motorcycle manual.